-UPDATE: Federal Court of Justice bans ads for virtual items in online game - reasons for judgment available, but not final
+Federal Court of Justice bans ads for purchase of virtual items in "free-to-play" online game

-This summer, the highest German civil court, the Federal Court of Justice (Bundesgerichtshof; "BGH"), has created a considerable stir - and some degree of confusion - in the industry by ordering the operator of the online fantasy game "Runes of Magic" to cease using certain language to advertise additional online content available for purchase.

-More specifically, the contested wordings included the sentence "Seize the advantageous opportunity and add that certain something to your armour & weapons".
-The plaintiff was a consumer watchdog organisation.
+In a recent ruling relevant for the entire games industry, the highest German civil court, the Federal Court of Justice (Bundesgerichtshof; "BGH"), has created a considerable stir - and some degree of confusion - in the industry: In its decision of July 17, 2013 (docket no.: I ZR 34/12), the BGH ordered the operator of the online fantasy game "Runes of Magic" to cease using certain language to advertise additional online content available for purchase. specifically, the contested wordings included the sentence "Seize the advantageous opportunity and add that certain something to your armour & weapons".
+The plaintiff was a consumer watchdog organisation, the Bundesverband der Verbraucherzentralen (vzbv).